 - If you are a victim of such defective health products, you should make a police report.

-- For more information on counterfeit contact lenses, click here.
+- For more information from the Health Sciences Authority on counterfeit contact lenses, click here.